Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

    They are made so the user can record multiple properties at the same time.

-   With a keying set selected, when you insert a keyframe, blender will add keyframes for the properties in the active *Keying Set*.
+   With a keying set selected, when you insert a keyframe, Blender will add keyframes for the properties in the active *Keying Set*.

    There are some built in keying sets, 'LocRotScale', and also custom keying sets.